johncadengo/Resume/src/md/john-cadengo.md

 **Korean-American Campus Missions (KCM)**<br>
 *Active Member, Student Leader*, September 2005 – July 2010<br>
 Led teams of dozens of people on monthly visits to volunteer at soup kitchens.
 Led a group of eighty students from campuses across California to volunteer at an orphanage in Rosarito, Mexico.
-Traveled to India in the summers of 2006 and 2007 to teach English to 10th standard students at St. Paul High School in Bangalore, India.
+Taught English to 10th standard students at St. Paul High School in Bangalore, India in the summers of 2006 and 2007.

 ***